cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

 ## Bootstrapping Superintelligence

-During the development of Cyber we realized that we can finally create the computer network which can (literally) think.
-This is not magic.
+During the development of Cyber we realized that we can finally create the computer network which can literally think and act on its own.
+Looking back, this is not magic.
 We will dedicate further standalone research on this topic.

 One especially important aspect of the bootstrapping mechanism is the initial distribution.
 The relevance machine is designed to continuously learn.
 At the beginning it is like a newborn.
-The process of future learning is highly dependent on previous experience, so we dedicated standalone research and software for solving this critical factor of the launch.
+The process of future learning is highly dependent on previous experience, so we dedicated [standalone research](https://github.com/cybercongress/cybergift) and software for solving this critical factor of the launch.

-The purpose of [the distribution research](https://github.com/cybercongress/cybergift) is to inspire at least 100k power-users of web3 to join the force of learning Superintelligence.
-To achieve this, we are going to gift 70% of the Bostrom genesis tokens BOOT to agents of Ethereum and Cosmos that are capable of contributing their best to the quality of the knowledge graph.
-First, we started by highlighting key audiences for establishing network effects and tackling basic chicken-and-egg problems.
-After that, we balance out the participation of key actors by splitting them into grades and adjusting allocations within the groups.
-Then we apply a filter in order to remove toxic fiat brains from the collective thought process.
-Finally, we add a crucial incentive for urgency.

 ## Browzers